Manley Kemp: Cricketer

-Kemp had already appeared in first-class cricket before he went to Oxford, being picked for a "Gentlemen of the South" side in 1879 and for Kent and a Gentlemen of Kent team in 1880.
+Kemp had already appeared in first-class cricket before he went to Oxford, being picked for a "Gentlemen of the South" team in 1879 and for Kent and a Gentlemen of Kent team in 1880.
 He was a right-handed batsman who usually played in the middle order and a wicketkeeper, though he did not always keep wicket when he played for Kent.

 As a batsman, Kemp's figures appear unimpressive to modern eyes, but he produced occasional innings of brilliance.
-As captain of the Oxford University team in both 1883 and 1884, he led the 1884 side to an unexpected victory over the full Australian touring team, making an unbeaten 63 out of an unbroken fourth-wicket partnership of 76.
+As captain of the Oxford University team in both 1883 and 1884, he led the 1884 team to an unexpected victory over the full Australian touring team, making an unbeaten 63 out of an unbroken fourth-wicket partnership of 76.
 After leaving Oxford University, his first-class cricket was confined largely to the August school holidays, though he played almost a whole season in 1886; in that year, he made his highest score and only century, an innings of 175 for the Gentlemen of England cricket team against Cambridge University, made out of a total of 298 after the first six wickets had been lost for just 21 runs.
 He played in the Gentlemen v Players matches from 1883 to 1885.
 He did not appear in first-class cricket after 1895.